5 stars

 Nigerian Canadian Business Network – This organization is a networking group for Nigerian and Canadian businesses and professionals.
 Called “the voice of the Nigerian Business community in Canada”, the organization prides itself on personal and professional development and support.

-Foreign Path – For those looking to study in Canada, a film created by Emmanuel Ilondior would be very inspirational and informational. in his movie he tells his story about how he moved to Canada as an international student in 2003, and his subsequent adjustment to life abroad.
+Foreign Path – For those looking to study in Canada, a film created by Emmanuel Ilondior would be very inspirational and informational.
+In his movie, he tells his story about how he moved to Canada as an international student in 2003 and his subsequent adjustment to life abroad.

 Bringing You, Your Talent &